saumethan/Bus-Tracker/readme.md

 - Timetables page
 - Show buses on route when clicked on (noc codes)
 - Add bus route names onto markers
+- when you double click on route route disappears and nothing happens
+- fix the users loction

 # Contributors